 He has received numerous awards and distinctions, including: top Buyside research director and top municipal generalist analyst from Smith’s Research & Gradings and The Bond Buyer as well as a first team All American Fixed Income Analyst from Institutional Investor magazine.
 In 2007, Smith’s Research awarded him a Lifetime Achievement Award for his contributions to the municipal bond industry and the National Federation of Municipal Analysts recognized him with two awards: the Excellence in Municipal Analysis recognition in 1988 and a Career Achievement Award in 2011.
 He is an active speaker and presenter on municipal bond issues and is often cited by national news sources, trade publications and broadcasting media.
 His articles have appeared in the Handbook of Municipal Bonds on “Managing a Buy-Side Municipal Research Department” and the Oxford Handbook of State and Local Finance on “Financial Markets and State and Local Governments”, co-authored by John E. Petersen.
 His writings have also appeared in the Municipal Finance Journal and the Urban Land Institute.

 Active in community affairs, Mr. Ciccarone served an elected trustee of the Hinsdale Village Board, which provided him with a look at the other side of the table.
 He also served Hinsdale as an appointed member of its plan commission and on its Firefighters Pension Board.
 Currently, he is executive committee member of the Civic Federation of Chicago board of directors and the co-chair of it pension committee.
-He currently is a member of both the Hinsdale Hospital Foundation and the board of directors of Walsh Jesuit High School in Cuyahoga Falls, Ohio.
+He is a Dean’s Advisory Board Member of the College of Urban Planning and Public Administration at the University of Illinois, Chicago (UIC).
+He is a member of the UIC Governmental Finance Research Center’s External Advisory Board.
+He has also served as a board member of both the Hinsdale (IL) Hospital Foundation and Walsh Jesuit High School in Cuyahoga Falls, Ohio.

 James E. Spiotto, Co-Publisher & Co-Owner